raystack/frontier/README.md

 Discover why users choose Shield as their authorization proxy

+- **Authentication**: It supports multiple authentication strategies like Email OTP, Social Login(Google/Github) for human users and API keys, RSA JWT based for machine users.
-- **Policy Management**: Policies help you assign various roles to users/groups that determine their access to various resources
+- **Authorization**: Policies bind a user to its access level.
+It assigns various roles to users/groups that determine their access to various resources
-- **Group Management**: Group is nothing but another word for team.
+- **Group Management**: Group is a collection of users.
 Shield provides APIs to add/remove users to/from a group, fetch list of users in a group along with their roles in the group, and fetch list of groups a user is part of.
+- **Multi-tenancy**: Shield supports multi-tenancy.
+It allows you to create multiple organizations and each organization can have multiple users and groups.
 - **Activity Logs**: Shield has APIs that store and retrieve all the access related logs.
 You can see who added/removed a user to/from group in these logs.
-- **Reverse Proxy**: In addition to configuring access management, you can also use Shield as a reverse proxy to directly protect your endpoints by configuring appropriate permissions for them.
-- **Google IAP**: Shield also utilizes Google IAP as an authentication mechanism.
-So if your services are behind a Google IAP, Shield will seemlessly integrate with it.
 - **Runtime**: Shield can run inside containers or VMs in a fully managed runtime environment like Kubernetes.
-Shield also depends on a Postgres server to store data.
+Shield uses a Postgres server to store data and SpiceDB for authorization rules.

 ## How can I get started?

-- [Guides](guides/overview.md) provide guidance on how to use Shield and configure it to your needs
+- [Introduction](docs/docs/introduction.md) provide guidance on how to use Shield and configure it to your needs
-- [Concepts](concepts/casbin.md) descibe the primary concepts and architecture behind Shield
+- [Concepts](docs/docs/concepts/architecture.md) descibe the primary concepts and architecture behind Shield
-- [Reference](reference/api.md) contains the list of all the APIs that Shield exposes
+- [Reference](docs/docs/reference/api-definitions.md) contains the list of all the APIs that Shield exposes
-- [Contributing](contribute/contribution.md) contains resources for anyone who wants to contribute to Shield
+- [Contributing](docs/docs/contribution/contribute.md) contains resources for anyone who wants to contribute to Shield

 ## Installation